ArchipelagoMW/Archipelago/worlds/stardew_valley/docs/en_Stardew Valley.md

 - Get the achievement "Master Angler", which requires catching every fish in the game
 - Get the achievement "A Complete Collection", which requires donating all the artifacts and minerals to the museum
 - Get the achievement "Full House", which requires getting married and having two kids.
+- Get recognized as the "Greatest Walnut Hunter" by Mr Qi, which requires finding all 130 golden walnuts on ginger island
+- Achieve Perfection in your save file

 ## What are location check in Stardew Valley?